Mayo-Clinic-RadOnc-Foundation-Models/Radiation-Oncology-NLP-Database/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 See [LICENSE.md](LICENSE.md) for more information.

 ## Contact